Author: Leah Kearney. Operations Manager, ALID. 6 minute read.

 - Community & friendship

 For leaders, there is often an unspoken expectation that you will be constantly available.
 This is both unrealistic and unhealthy for any person.
 Unplugging is important for your mind, body and soul.
 Human beings were not created to have their faces glued to screens and in meetings all day.
 When all our devices are switched to ‘off’, we can breathe and reconnect with the elements around us.
-Some leaders go on regular retreats to both ‘unplug’ and are immersed in a different geographical space, especially in nature.
+Some leaders go on regular retreats to ‘unplug’ and are immersed in a different geographical space, especially in nature.
 Don’t just dream about this, be intentional, set aside half a day, a whole day or a few days, lock in into your diary and protect it as a regular event.
+If you’d like to read more about the benefits of ‘unplugging’, Beyond Blue has some great information here.

 Assess your Calendar.